BenMueller/Google-Scholar-Scraping/README.md

 * Add CNKI as a supported academic database (any others?
 E.g. Researchgate?)
 * Allow scraping author profiles
 * Optionally use Firefox as webdriver
+* Would be nice if we could scrape author associations from iopscience.iop.org articles
+* DOI. **IMPORTANT**
 * Grepping through the PDFs/html for author emails/contact info would be nice.
 Regex?
 * Add a CLI interface for Linux.
 Would be pretty easy, I've done it before.
 (Package it?)
 * Automated Testing.
 While this is at the bottom of the list, it definitely isn't the lowest priority!